chkt/eve/readme.md

 }
 ```

-Alternatively you can the *github repository* to a place of your liking.
+Alternatively you can clone the *github repository* to a place of your liking.

 ```bash
 $ git clone https://github.com/chkt/eve.git